Daniela Iacobelli

 Daniela Iacobelli (born November 27, 1987) is an American professional golfer who has played on the Epson Tour and LPGA Tour.

 Early life and education

 Iacobelli was born in Detroit, Michigan.
 She played college golf at Florida Institute of Technology where she won eight times including the 2007 NCAA Division II Championship.
 She graduated in 2009.

 Professional career

-Iacobelli turned professional in 2010 and was played mainly on the Symetra Tour, winning three times: 2012 Daytona Beach Invitational, 2015 Tullymore Classic, and 2019 Island Resort Championship.
+Iacobelli turned professional in 2010 and has played mainly on the Symetra Tour, winning three times: 2012 Daytona Beach Invitational, 2015 Tullymore Classic, and 2019 Island Resort Championship.
 She played on the LPGA Tour in 2013, 2016, and 2018 with a best finish of 9th at the 2018 Lotte Championship.
+She later won twice on the Epson Tour.